Nearshoring

 At VCC, we noticed a shift in the BOMs that came through our door, as we went from being the second supplier to the first due to product and production availability.

 Companies with key suppliers in China and Europe should also consider adding or reprioritizing North American manufacturing partners to enhance reliability.
+While emerging markets can provide attractive opportunities for cost savings and growth, they also present potential risks related to supply chain visibility, political stability, and regulatory changes that must be carefully evaluated.

 Total Cost of Ownership Drives Supply Chain Decisions